csc-training/hip-programming/docs/02-kernels.md

 ::: incremental
 - Compute Unit
     - a parallel vector processor in a GPU
-- Kernel
+- kernel
     - parallel code executed on the GPU
-- Thread
+- thread
     - individual worker of a wavefront
-- Wavefront (cf. CUDA warp)
+- wavefront (cf. CUDA warp)
     - collection of threads that execute in lockstep and execute the same instructions
     - each wavefront has fixed number of threads (AMD: 64, NVIDIA 32)
     - the number of threads, and thus implicitly the number of wavefronts, per workgroup is chosen at kernel launch
-- Workgroup (cf. CUDA thread block)
+- workgroup (cf. CUDA thread block)
     - group of threads that are on the GPU at the same time and are part of the same compute unit (CU)
     - can synchronise together and communicate through memory in the CU